OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-01.md

 ## Proverbs 1:29

-Because they hated knowledge and did not choose the fear of the Lord.
+Because they rejected wisdom and did not choose to fear the Lord.

 ## Proverbs 1:30